osl-incubator/scicookie/docs/guide.md

-To generate documentation for any project, tools have been developed that include functions such as content creation and editing, organisation and classification of information, generation of output formats and integration with other development and project management tools, known as a **documentation engine**.
+To generate documentation for any project, tools have been developed that include functions such as content creation and editing, organization and classification of information, generation of output formats and integration with other development and project management tools, known as a **documentation engine**.
 This tool automates the creation of technical documentation for software projects by extracting